-Previously she worked at USAID on President Obama’s global hunger initiative and for New York City’s Department of Homeless Services.
+Previously she worked at USAID on President Obama’s global hunger initiative and for New York City’s Department of Social Services.

 Zayba has a BA in Urban Studies from Barnard College and a Master in Public Policy from the Harvard Kennedy School of Government.